ibrahemesam/repo-view/README.md

 </pre>
 <hr>
 <pre>
-<strong>!!
+<strong style="color: orange;">!!
 Warning !!</strong>: any one with the url can preview and clone the repo
           so, put it only on your CV and send it only to employers do NOT put it on places where it may be stolen eg: https://<your_username>.github.io or the production business website of the private repo